syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 ![](getting-started_images/getting-started_img105.jpeg)

-* Click OK to create the ASP.NET MVC6 application.
+*  Click OK to create the ASP.NET MVC 6 application.

 *  In Solution Explorer window, right click the project name and choose the “**Properties**” option.

-* In that Property window, open the application tab and choose the latest DNX version (list out the existing configured version) from the Solution SDK DNX Version combo box, then save the project.
+*  In that property window, open the application tab and choose the latest DNX version (list out the existing configured version) from the Solution SDK DNX Version combo box, then save the project.

 *  Select the **Tools -> NuGet Package Manager -> Package Manger Settings -> Package Manager**.

-* In this Package Sources window, you need to add the MVC6 related online feed link and click OK button to complete the configuration.
+*  In this Package Sources window, you need to add the MVC 6 related online feed link and click OK button to complete the configuration.
 (This online feed will helps to download an unavailable packages in local machine that may be used in your application)

 ![](getting-started_images/getting-started_img106.jpeg)

-* Then press F5 or click the **IIS Express** option to deploy and run your web application project.
+*  Press F5 or click the **IIS Express** option to deploy and run your web application project.

 ![](getting-started_images/getting-started_img107.jpeg)

-## Deploying Syncfusion Components in ASP.NET MVC6
+### Deploying Syncfusion components into ASP.NET MVC 6 Application

-After your successful ASP.NET MVC6configuration to your local machine and Visual Studio 2015, Please refer the below steps to deploy our Syncfusion components in ASP.NET MVC6Web applications.Before follow the below guidelines,please make sure that you have installed our latest [Essential Studio ASP.NET MVC](http://www.syncfusion.com/downloads/aspnetmvc) setup in your machine.
+After successfully configured ASP.NET MVC 6 to your local machine, refer the below steps to deploy our Syncfusion components into ASP.NET MVC6Web applications.Before follow the below guidelines,please make sure that you have installed our latest [Essential Studio ASP.NET MVC](http://www.syncfusion.com/downloads/aspnetmvc) setup in your machine.

-* Open the **Visual Studio 2015**.

-* Select **File - > New Project**.

-* Choose **Templates -> Visual C# -> ASP.NET Web Application**.

-* Specify the name and location for the project.

-* Select the Web Application option from an ASP.NET 5 Template.

-* Click OK to create the Web Application project.

-* Right click the project name from the solution explorer window then choose the properties option.

-* In the application tab of property window, choose the “**1.0.0-rc1-update2**” from the Solution SDK DNX Version combo box.
+[Follow the steps which is mentioned in “**Deploying the ASP.NET MVC 6 Sample**” to create and configure the MVC 6 application]

 *  Open the **project.json** file from the solution explorer window and type our **Syncfusion NuGet** Packages as mentioned below,

 ![](getting-started_images/getting-started_img108.jpeg)

 *  After this NuGet package references, save the **project.json** file to include the two Syncfusion packages to your application.

 ![](getting-started_images/getting-started_img109.jpeg)

-* Now open **_viewImports.cshtml** file from the views folder and add the following namespace for our components references and Tag Helper support.
+*  Now open **_viewImports.cshtml** file from the views folder and add the following namespace for components references and Tag Helper support.